 - At a conference, students or student organizations will be given the opportunity to (1) waive their right to a hearing and admit responsibility for the violations, or (2) to request a formal hearing.
 Any student or student organization who fails to appear at an initial conference will be automatically scheduled for a second judicial conference and may be subject to additional disciplinary action (See Section I., Violation 19).
 Any students or student organizations who fail to appear at the second scheduled judicial conference consent to the conducting of said conference in their absence.

 - Students and student organizations are entitled to a judicial hearing.
-The purpose of a hearing is to explore broadly the facts and circumstances of the alleged incident and to determine, based on the weight and credibility of the evidence and statements presented during the hearing, the student's or student organization's level of responsibility.
+The purpose of a hearing is to hear the facts and circumstances of the alleged incident and to accept all evidence and statements offered during the hearing in order to determine the student’s or student organization’s level of responsibility.
+In determining whether a violation has occurred, a “preponderance of evidence” standard is applied.
+This means the Hearing Officer or Board must determine if the testimony and evidence presented suggests it is “more likely than not” that a violation occurred.
 There are two types of hearings - an administrative hearing and a judicial board hearing.

 - At a hearing that is initially scheduled or that is requested by a student or student organization, the following procedure will be followed:

 - Hearings shall proceed to the extent possible according to the following form:

 - The hearing officer/board shall open the proceedings by reading the statement of charges.

 - Before presenting any testimony, each witness must submit to an oath where he or she swears and affirms the truth of statements to be made.